yang123vc/qf/README.md

 A website builder for forms.
 Could be used to write ERPs, CRMs and other record softwares.

 ## Project Design

-The method in use here is to mix it with complicated forms.
+1. The method in use here is to mix it with complicated forms.
 This provides the benefits of one installation ( reducing server maintenance works) and also using one authentication system to log on to the system (comfort).

+2. Document Structures (Forms) are not provided with the installation so as to create only what one needs.
+Also it is impossible to get forms for every use case for there are differences between organizations.

+3. There is a list of document structures which are accessible to the administrator only.
+    To list document structures to the users you would need to write a custom page.
+    Reasons for this design are:

+    * It makes the list of page very configurable.
+One could achieve dropdowns, menus on the top, menus on the side.
+With these menus pointing to document structure links.

+    * Document Structures pages can be grouped with non-qf pages.

 ## Projects Used

 * Golang
 * MySQL
-* Ubuntu

 ## Setup

 ### Users Table Setup

 Note that user creation and updating is not part of this project.
-You as the admininstrator is to provide this.
-This is to ensure that you can use any form of authentication you want eg. social auth (facebook, google, twitter), passwords, fingerprint, keys etc.
+You as the administrator is to provide this.
+This is to ensure that you can use any form of authentication you want eg. social auth (Facebook, google, twitter), passwords, fingerprint, keys etc.

 Create a users table with the following properties: